 Standard chainring sizes

-1x chainrings come in 2 tooth increments and many 1x mountain bikes and gravel bikes come from the factory with a “standard” size chainring, usually 32t for mountain and 42t for gravel.
+1x chainrings come in 2-tooth increments and many 1x mountain bikes and gravel bikes come from the factory with a “standard” size chainring.
 These sizes became standard because they mirror the size of the middle (and most used) chainring in older 3x drivetrains.
-Cassettes, rear derailleurs, and bikes have been designed to accommodate this mid-sized chainring.
-For many riders, this will be fine for everything from recreational riding to racing.
+The good news is you can easily change your ring to suit your needs.

 Why you should try a smaller chainring

 The Queen of Pain, Rebecca Rusch, said she sized down her chainring to conquer the tough climbs at her namesake race.
 Photo by: Wyatt Caldwell / Redbull Content Pool

 If you need easier gearing, just swap to a smaller chainring.
 This is good for riders who struggle with climbing, regularly ride steep terrain, or carry extra weight with bike bags.
 On a mountain bike, the small change of swapping from a 32t to a 30t chainring gives you gearing that is 6.7% easier.
 For gravel, going from a 42t to a 40t provides 5% easier gearing.
 That could be the difference between conquering a steep climb and being forced to get off and walk.
 We like riding bikes, and successfully cleaning a climb is always more fun than hiking.